For a breakfast food solopreneur, Amazon’s tools made running a business smoother, and a little less lonely.

 Blue said that, with Amazon, she’s able to focus on what she does best and “let Amazon do the rest.”
 Calling Amazon her logistics partner, she said the savings from choosing Fulfillment by Amazon (FBA), which handles her shipping and logistics, gives her capital to invest in other parts of her business.

-“Right now, my business is me.
-I am the only full-time employee.
+“Entrepreneurship is a lonely journey, as I am the only full-time employee.
 It would be nearly impossible to try and manage all of the moving parts on my own,” said Blue.
 “As a small business owner, I get to take advantage of the cost savings that Amazon can offer their shipping partners and it has definitely helped to save money that can be reinvested into other areas of the business.”

 PhenomenalFoods_0981.jpg

-Blue said selling in the Amazon store has helped Phenomenal Foods Co. gain visibility and build credibility.
+Blue said selling in the Amazon store has also helped Phenomenal Foods Co. gain visibility and build credibility offline.
 She’s now partnering with Midwest grocery stores and getting ready to launch her own direct-to-consumer website.
 As sales continue to grow, Blue said she’s ready to take Phenomenal Foods Co. global, confident that she’ll find success with Amazon as her partner.

 “Five years from now, I envision Phenomenal Foods being a multi-million-dollar organization with global reach and just continuing to grow,” she added.
 “We will absolutely be a household name.